JoeAdamski/SampleGrid/README.md

 This project demonstrates knowledge of working with NodeJS, Angular-CLI, Angular 2+, Typescript and understanding of general coding conventions.

 ### How the data shown was selected.
-The Vulnerability data structure based on Vercode Greenlight application sample found on web.
+The Vulnerability data structure is based on a Vercode Greenlight application sample found on web.

 ## The Grid Component Selection.
 Several grid options were considered.
 Ultimately, I decided to go with the agGrid.